How Much Does Treatment Cost?

 The PBS covers all health conditions (not just HIV) for medicines which are approved in Australia and listed on the PBS.
 All highly specialised HIV anti-retroviral drugs are listed on the PBS, along with other general medicines for other health conditions as well.

-HIV treatment usually comprises of a three (3) drug combination of pills.
-These can be prescribed by your doctor as either 3 separate pills, or 3 drugs combined into one single pill, or sometimes 2 drugs in one single pill plus another pill – depending upon your particular prescribing needs as recommended by your doctor.
+HIV treatment usually comprises of two or three drug combination.
+These can be prescribed by your doctor as either separate pills, or all drugs combined into one single pill, or sometimes 2 drugs in one single pill plus another pill – depending upon your particular prescribing needs as recommended by your doctor.